Harry Stewart Jr.: Military career

-At 18 years old, Stewart volunteered for the U.S. Army Air Forces, taking and passing the Pilot Cadet exam.
+At 18 years old, Stewart volunteered for the United States Army Air Forces, taking and passing the Pilot Cadet exam.
 On June 27, 1944, Stewart completed cadet pilot training, receiving his wings and graduating in the Tuskegee Airmen Class 44-F-SE.
 Stewart learned to fly before he learned how to drive an automobile.

-After completing combat and fighter training at Walterboro Army Air Field in Walterboro, South Carolina, Stewart was assigned to the 15th Air Force in Italy at Ramatelli AB with the 332nd Fighter Group 302nd Fighter Squadron.
-Upon the disbandment of the 302nd FS on March 6, 1945, Stewart was transferred to the 301st FS for the remainder of the war.
-During training, Stewart was flying a training mock dogfight sequence, a strange P-47 came into his airspace.
-Representing a challenge, Stewart lost the mock dogfight against a pilot who revealed herself as a flaming redheaded member of the Women Airforce Service Pilots or WASPs.
+After completing combat and fighter training at Walterboro Army Air Field in Walterboro, South Carolina, Stewart was assigned to the 15th Air Force in Italy at Ramatelli AB with the 332nd Fighter Group's 302nd Fighter Squadron.
+Upon the disbandment of the 302nd Fighter Squadron on March 6, 1945, Stewart was transferred to the 301st Fighter Squadron for the remainder of the war.
+During training, while Stewart was flying a training mock dogfight sequence, a strange P-47 came into his airspace.
+Representing a challenge, Stewart lost the mock dogfight against a pilot who revealed herself as a flaming redheaded member of the Women Airforce Service Pilots, or WASPs.

-After being shipped off to France, Stewart and his fellow pilots sailed from Marseille, France to a port in Taranto, Italy onboard the luxurious cruise liner, Citie Doran.
-During World War II, Stewart flew 43 bomber escort missions for the 15th Air Force to targets throughout Eastern Europe.
+After being shipped off to France, Stewart and his fellow pilots sailed from Marseille to a port in Taranto onboard the luxurious cruise liner, Citie Doran.
+Stewart flew 43 bomber escort missions for the 15th Air Force to targets throughout Eastern Europe.

-On Easter Sunday - April 1, 1945, he shot down three enemy German Focke-Wulf 190s during a B-24 bomber escort mission near Linz, Austria.
-For this feat, he was awarded the Distinguished Flying Cross (United States).
-In all, Stewart completed 43 combat missions in the European Theater.

-During this mission his friend and fellow squadron mate, Walter Manning was shot down.
+On Easter Sunday, April 1, 1945, he shot down three enemy German Focke-Wulf 190s during a B-24 bomber escort mission near Linz.
+For this feat, he was awarded the Distinguished Flying Cross.
+During this mission his friend and squadron mate, Walter Manning, was shot down.
 Captured by German civilians, Manning was lynched by the "Werewolves", a paramilitary group of partisan German and Austrian soldiers who broke into the jailhouse housing Manning after the SS incited the group to kill Manning.
-On Easter Sunday in 2018 after an exhaustive investigation, the Austrian government hosted Stewart to attend a national parade honoring Manning's memory.
+On Easter Sunday in 2018, after an exhaustive investigation, the Austrian government hosted Stewart to attend a national parade honoring Manning's memory.

-He is one of only four Tuskegee Airmen to have earned three aerial victories in a single day of combat: Joseph Elsberry, Clarence Lester and Lee Archer.
-Moreover, Stewart is one of only nine 332nd Fighter Group pilots with at least three confirmed kills during World War II:
+Stewart is one of only four Tuskegee Airmen to have achieved three aerial victories in a single day of combat.
+The other three are: Joseph Elsberry, Clarence D. Lester and Lee Archer.
+Moreover, Stewart is one of only nine 332nd Fighter Group pilots with at least three confirmed kills during World War II.
+The others include: